tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 ### Mempool methods

-For validating new transactions before they are included in the mempool.

 * [**CheckTx:**](./abci++_methods_002_draft.md#checktx) This method allows the Application to validate transactions against its current state, e.g., checking signatures and account balances.
 If a transaction passes the validation, then tendermint adds it to its local mempool, discarding it otherwise.
 Tendermint calls it when it receives a new transaction either coming from an external user or another node.

 ### Info methods

-For initialization and queries from the user.

 * [**Info:**](./abci++_methods_002_draft.md#info) Used to sync Tendermint with the Application during a handshake that happens on startup.